 If you are asking if you will be required to file a child support worksheet in cases where you share joint physical custody then the answer is most likely "yes".
 It is not necessarily the case that neither party pays support when they share equal time with their children.
-Indiana utilizes an...Read more »
+Indiana...Read more »

 All property owned at the time you file for divorce is included in the marital estate.
 It is included no matter how it is titled or when it was purchased.
 When dividing marital assets the court can consider value of assets brought into the marriage.
 There are many factors that may impact how the...Read more »